GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Experiment

 \subsection{Large indoor scene semantic segmentation on S3DIS}

-\textbf{Data and metrics.} S3DIS dataset contains point cloud data in 6 indoor areas, consisting of 272 rooms.
+\textbf{Data and metrics.} S3DIS\footnote[3]{https://cvg-data.inf.ethz.ch/s3dis/Stanford3dDataset\_v1.2\_Aligned\_Version.zip} dataset contains point cloud data in 6 indoor areas, consisting of 272 rooms.
 There are 13 semantic categories in the scenes: bookcase, chair, ceiling, beam and others.
 In this experiment, each room is scaled to a 1m × 1m cell block, in each block, we sample 4096 points for training, and use all points of the block for testing.
-We adopt 6-fold cross validation and OA to evaluate the performances.
+We adopt 6-fold-cross-validation and OA to evaluate the performance.

-\textbf{Implementation details.} The input of GTNet consists of the coordinates, RGB color, and normal of the points, and the feature extraction network uses a four-layer Graph Transformer for feature learning.
-The input and output dimension of each Graph Transformer are the same as the setting in the part segmentation model.
-In this model, the Local Transformer uses a neighborhood size of $K=15$, batch$ \_ $size of 4, and iterative learning epochs of 50 for training.

-\textbf{Results.} As shown in TABLE \ref{table:s3dis}, comparing with the existing state-of-the-art models such as PointNet\cite{pointnet}, G+RCU\cite{GRCU}, SGPN\cite{sgpn}, RSNet\cite{rsnet}, and PVCNN\cite{pvcnn}, GTNet significantly outperforms most of them in 6-fold cross validation.
-Compared with DGCNN, GTNet improves 2.5\% on OA and 8.2\% on mIoU, demonstrating that the combination of intra-domain cross-attention mechanism and global self-attention mechanism enables the model to acquire richer contextual information in the feature learning process.
-We also visually compare the results of our model and DGCNN in Fig.\ref{fig:s3dis}.
-Compared with PVCNN which combines the advantages of voxel and point branching, GTNet improves 0.8\% on OA and 1.1\% on mIoU, demonstrating that using the voxelization will lose a portion of the fine-grained features of the point clouds, which are difficult to recover in the feature interpolation networks, while GTNet always learns features on all points, thus could remain more detailed information.
+\textbf{Results.} As shown in Table \ref{table:s3dis}, comparing with the existing state-of-the-art models such as PointNet~\cite{pointnet}, A-SCN~\cite{xie2018attentional}, DGCNN~\cite{dgcnn}, SPGraph~\cite{SPGraph}, and PAT~\cite{yang2019modeling}, GTNet significantly outperforms most of them in 6-fold-cross-validation.
+Compared with DGCNN~\cite{dgcnn}, GTNet improves 2.5\% on OA and 8.2\% on mIoU, demonstrating that the combination of intra-domain cross-attention mechanism and global self-attention mechanism enables the model to acquire richer contextual information in the feature learning process.
+We also visually compared our model with the results of DGCNN, Point Transformer~\cite{pt}, and PVT~\cite{pvt} in Figure \ref{fig:s3dis_red}.
+Compared with A-SCN~\cite{xie2018attentional}, GTNet improves 5\% on OA and 11.5\% on mIoU.
+The performance improvement may come from the fact that in our method, the input of Global Transformer is the detailed features updated by Local Transformer.
+At the same time, we found that in large scene data, segmentation performance is better than object data, possibly because the large scene data contains relatively more points, and thus the influence of the number of neighboring points $k$ is weaker.